Electrify.nz was started with one mission in mind – to rapidly grow the number of people around New Zealand using bikes.

 No, in fact you can go anywhere that a regular bike is allowed to go – cycle paths, cycle lanes, rail trails and other shared paths – as long as your electric bike is rated not more than 300 watts of power.
 Under current law, more powerful e-bikes can’t be ridden on public roads (unless they are registered as “mopeds”.

 As long as you’re prepared to pedal there are no limits…but most e-bikes will quote a maximum “assisted” range.
-This can be anywhere from around 25km at the low end to 200km at the high end.
+This can be anywhere from around 35km at the low end to 200km at the high end.
 Bear in mind that manufacturer’s maximum ranges usually assume a fairly optimal set of conditions.
 Still, the vast majority of electric bikes will have sufficient range for what 95% of people would do in a day.
 Battery capacity is measured in “amp hours”.
-10 – 11 amp hours should take you around 50km, although some bikes (especially mid-drives) may be more efficient.
+10 – 11 amp hours should take you around 50km, and larger batteries beyond that, although some bikes (especially mid-drives) may be more efficient.

 Depending on the battery, they are usually good for somewhere between 500 and 2000 charge cycles before they deteriorate significantly.
 This is where it’s really important to ensure you’re dealing with a reputable supplier. $1500 e-bikes might seem like a bargain at the time, but battery failures on cheap products are relatively common.
 We get asked to repair said batteries and are usually not able to help as they are made specifically for the bike, which means the owner is usually lumbered with a very heavy “normal” bike.
 Buy from established brands that use Samsung, Sony or Panasonic cells and you’ll generally be OK.